jpmrblood/ai-suka/src/content/blog/indonesian-ethanol-strategy.md

 ---
-title: "Indonesia's Ethanol Strategy: E10 Mandate and Energy Independence Drive"
+title: "Indonesia's Ethanol Strategy: A Comprehensive Roadmap to Energy Sovereignty"
 description: "Comprehensive analysis of Indonesia's ambitious ethanol strategy - from E10 blending mandate to domestic production challenges, Brazil partnerships, and the path to energy sovereignty by 2027."
 pubDate: "2025-10-25"
 heroImage: "../../assets/2025/10/coretax.png"